What is the link between collagen and sleep?

 • Stimulate the natural production of collagen and glycine

-• Strengthen the skin and connective tissues, including during sleep
+• Strengthen skin and connective tissues, including during sleep

-Dosing : 2 to 4 tablets in the morning – or in the evening for targeted action on sleep – in a 3-month course
+Dosage: 2 to 4 tablets in the morning – or in the evening for a targeted effect on sleep – in a 3-month course

 🥤 Format shots

-Ready-to-drink and highly absorbable, these concentrates offer a fast action on relaxation and nighttime regeneration:
+Ready-to-drink and highly absorbable, these concentrates offer a fast-acting effect on relaxation and nighttime regeneration:

-• Perfect for evening rituals to prepare the body for rest
+• Perfect as an evening ritual to prepare the body for rest

 • Bioavailable glycine to facilitate falling asleep and prolong deep sleep phases

-Dosing : 1 shot per day, pure or diluted, in a 28-day renewable course
+Dosage: 1 shot per day, pure or diluted, in a 28-day course renewable

 🌿 An intelligent duo to adapt your routine according to your needs, while optimizing sleep quality and nighttime cellular regeneration, when collagen works at its full potential.

 IV.
-Marine collagen: a privileged source for sleep
+Marine collagen: a preferred source for sleep

 Optimal bioavailability for targeted action

-Among the various existing forms, marine collagen stands out for its very high bioavailability
+Among the different existing forms, marine collagen stands out for its very high bioavailability

-Obtained from marine sources, it is easily assimilated by the body, making it an ideal choice for quick and lasting effectiveness.
+Obtained from marine sources, it is easily absorbed by the body, making it an ideal choice for quick and lasting effectiveness.

-Its natural richness in glycine makes it a valuable ally for promoting relaxation and improving sleep quality.
+Its natural richness in glycine makes it a valuable ally to promote relaxation and improve sleep quality.

-Compared to bovine or porcine collagen, marine collagen is often purer, better tolerated, and has fewer risks of allergic reactions
+Compared to bovine or porcine collagen, marine collagen is often purer, better tolerated, and presents fewer risks of allergic reactions

 🌙 Why take it in the evening?

-Taking marine collagen in the evening or just before bed allows you to take advantage of its relaxing effects at the most opportune time.
+Taking marine collagen at the end of the day or just before bedtime allows you to take advantage of its relaxing effects at the most opportune time.

-Thanks to glycine, it helps to reduce body temperature, an essential signal to trigger deep sleep, and to induce a state of calm conducive to a restorative night.
+Thanks to glycine, it helps to reduce body temperature, an essential signal to trigger deep sleep, and to induce a calm state conducive to a restorative night.
 Integrated into a wellness routine, it becomes a true ritual of nighttime regeneration.

 Discover the entire collagen range